How to Apply for an ID Card in Wisconsin

 - Pay the applicable ID card cost.

-Note: Individuals may get ID card online through the DOT website or in person at a nearby DOT location only if they have held a driver's license for eight years and want to apply for an original identity card.
+Note: Individuals may get ID card online through the DOT website or in person at a nearby DOT location only if they have held a driver’s license for eight years and want to apply for an original identity card.
 In addition, the ID card online procedure is also available to individuals who want to apply for an ID card renewal or a replacement ID card.
 A non-expiring ID card will be issued to applicants who are 65 years of age or older, and they will not be required to pay a renewal fee.
+However, if you do not hold a driver’s license, you must go in person to complete this process.